In this article, we will discuss the honeymoon stage of your business.

 Check out this Guide to Crafting a Beautiful Instagram Feed for a few tips and tricks that will help even those without the artistic eye succeed in producing a consistent, beautiful brand.

-The In Between: Disconnect from External Inputs, Stimulations and People for Periods of Time
+The Honeymoon Stage: Disconnect from External Inputs, Stimulations and People for Periods of Time

 There’s a fine line that you have to walk when creating something that only you can envision.
 And that’s a line of receiving and retreating.
 There will be times that you need to receive: Search, dig, listen and absorb every external influence that you can in order to help you define, mold and perfect your brand.
 But there will come a time in this process, once you have a clearer vision of what it is that you want your brand to become that you must become reclusive to external influences.